 Metacourse examples of use

-Note: You are currently viewing documentation for Moodle 2.3.
-Up-to-date documentation for the latest stable version is available here: Metacourse examples of use.
+Note: You are currently viewing documentation for Moodle 2.7.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Metacourse examples of use.

 - 1 Yearly intake